Sahil-Deshpande-2003/Computer_Networks_Project/README.md

-# DNS-Server that implements recursive and iterative communication
+# DNS-Server that implements iterative query

 A command line Project which helps to understand how the DNS servers communicate with each other.